Deep Equilibrium Models: Universality of Weight-tied, Input-injected Networks

 Although the DEQ model corresponds to an infinite-depth network, as mentioned above it applies only to the specific case of \emph{weight-tied}, input-injected infinite-depth models.
 This seems at first glance a substantial restriction over traditional deep networks, which have no requirement that the weights at each layer be identical.
 However, as we show below, this is not an actual restriction on the representational capacity from a mathematical point of view.
 Specifically, any deep network can be represented as a deep weight-tied network with no increase in depth and only a linear increase in the size of the hidden layer.
 This argument is equivalent to that presented in the TrellisNet work \cite[Theorem 1]{bai2018trellis}, but we include it here in a slightly simpler and more general form.
 We emphasize that in practice we do \emph{not} use the sparse structure below to construct the weight-tied layers for DEQ, but instead just use dense matrices $W_z$ and $W_x$.
 However, the theorem below is important in establishing that there is no notable representational loss.

-\begin{apptheorem} \textbf{(Universality of weight-tied deep networks.)} Consider a traditional $k$-layer deep network defined by the relation
+\begin{apptheorem} \textbf{(Universality of Weight-tied Deep Networks)} Consider a traditional $L$-layer deep network defined by the relation

-where $\mathbf{z}^{[i]}$ denotes the hidden layer at depth $i$, $W^{[i]}$, $\mathbf{b}^{[i]}$ are parameters of the network, and $\sigma^{[i]}$ is the non-linearity at depth $i$.
+where $\mathbf{z}^{[i]}$ denotes the hidden features at depth $i$, $W^{[i]}$, $\mathbf{b}^{[i]}$ are parameters of the network, $\sigma^{[i]}$ is the non-linearity at depth $i$, and $\mathbf{x}$ is the original input.
 Then the same network can be represented by a weight-tied, input-injected network of equivalent depth

 where $\sigma$, $W_z$, $W_x$ and $\tilde{\mathbf{b}}$ are constant over all layers. \end{apptheorem}

 \begin{proofidx}{\ref{thm:weight-tied}} The proof is constructive: we build the weight-tied network equivalent to the original network by contructing the relevant matrices using a simple ``shift'' operation.
 In particular, we define the network parameters as